-Note that, in the event of a claim, insurers usually apply a 'single article limit' to items.
+Be aware that, in the event of a claim, insurers usually apply a 'single article limit' to items.
 This is the maximum amount an insurer will pay for an item, and this may differ between item types as well as between insurers.

-Be aware that if you lose or irreparably damage one part of a matching set of jewellery, for example an earring, your insurer may only replace the damaged or lost article, not the full set.
+Also, if you lose or irreparably damage one part of a matching set of jewellery, for example an earring, your insurer may only replace the damaged or lost article, not the full set.

 - To make claiming easier, take pictures of your watch or jewellery and save receipts or valuation documents

 - Consider investing in a safe, which could also be used to store important documents

 Think about whether you need accidental damage cover, which is an option you can select in the quote process.